How to Access Property Records in Oregon

 You cannot remove all your information from public property records.
 However, you can take steps to minimize your exposure to identity theft and fraud.
 Contact the office that holds your property records and ask them to remove anything beyond your name and address.
 Your phone, email, and other details do not need to be out there.

-How to Change the Name on Property Records in Oregon
+- How to Access Property Records in Oregon

 - Baker County